-To increase capacity and serve the upper undeveloped areas within the City's UGB, we estimate that with the projected required storage of 1.2 MG at the end of the planning period, it would be prudent to build 1.5 MG of storage as insurance against the potential for the City building out more rapidly than the projected Lane County rate.
-The City could either build a new 1.5 MG high elevation reservoir to solely cover the storage needs through the end of the planning period, or build a 1.1 MG reservoir and rely on the existing, relatively new, glass fused on steel 0.44 MG reservoir to make the total storage of 1.5 MG.
+To increase capacity and serve the upper undeveloped areas within the City's UGB, we estimate a projected required storage of 1.2 MG at the end of the planning period.
+The City could either build a new 1.2 MG high elevation reservoir to solely cover the storage needs through the end of the planning period, or build a 0.8 MG high elevation reservoir and rely on the existing, relatively new, glass fused on steel 0.4 MG reservoir to make the total storage of 1.2 MG.
 Due to its poor condition, we do not recommend relying on the existing concrete reservoir through the planning period, and as such it is not considered in the storage calculation.